Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-2-3-starter-cosmosdb/README.md

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

-Please follow [instructions here](../CONTRIBUTING.md) to build from source or contribute.
+Please follow [instructions here][contributing_readme] to build from source or contribute.

 <!-- LINKS -->
 [docs]: https://docs.microsoft.com/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db